 - Be a strategic partner/alignment with General Manager and other upper management personnel in the facility.

-Education: Undergraduate degree preferred, Master’s degree and PHR/SPHR certification optional
+Undergraduate degree preferred, Master's degree PHR/SPHR certification optional

-- 5-10 years in HR-progressive HR generalist experience within food industry
+- 5-10 years in HR-progressive HR generalist experience within the food industry

 - Union and Non-Union Experience